aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 Use the [default image provided by `@aws-cdk/aws-lambda-nodejs`](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/aws-lambda-nodejs/lib/Dockerfile) as a source of inspiration.

-### Project root
+### Lock file
-The `NodejsFunction` tries to automatically determine your project root, that is the root of your node project.
-This is usually where the top level `node_modules` folder of your project is located.
-When bundling in a Docker container, the project root is used as the source (`/asset-input`) for the volume mounted in the container.
+The `NodejsFunction` tries to automatically determine your project lock file (`package-lock.json` or `yarn.lock`).
+When bundling in a Docker container, the path containing this lock file is used as the source (`/asset-input`) for the volume mounted in the container.

-The following folders are considered by walking up parent folders starting from the current working directory (order matters):
-* the folder containing your `.git` folder
-* the folder containing a `yarn.lock` file
-* the folder containing a `package-lock.json` file
-* the folder containing a `package.json` file

-Alternatively, you can specify the `projectRoot` prop manually.
+Alternatively, you can specify the `depsLockFilePath` prop manually.
 In this case you need to ensure that this path includes `entry` and any module/dependencies used by your function.
 Otherwise bundling will fail.